branislavjenco/struct-explainer/README.md

 # struct-explainer
-Repository for a simple website which explains Python's struct formatting
+Repository for a simple website which explains the format string for Python's `struct` module.